It’s 10am and you’ve still not seen or heard anything from your employee. What should you do?

-Your initial response will likely be one of concern, and you’ll be eager to check-in with them to make sure they’re ok.
+Your initial response will likely be one of concern, and you’ll be eager to check in with them to make sure they’re okay.
 But what if you still can’t get hold of them?
 What if they’d previously requested this day as annual leave, had it declined, but decided to take the day off anyway?
 What rights do you have as an employer to manage this sort of behaviour?

-The first step in managing unauthorised absence is avoiding its occurrence to begin with.
+The first step in managing unauthorised absence is avoiding it happening to begin with.
 You can do this through clear, well-written employment policies that outline your expectations around requesting and reporting leave and absence.

-1) Sickness Absence Policy and Holiday policy: Your policies should make clear how you expect staff to notify you of any sickness, such as how they should get in touch and when by.
+- Sickness Absence Policy and Holiday Policy: Your policies should make clear how you expect staff to notify you of any sickness, such as how they should get in touch and when by.
 They should also inform staff about the appropriate process for requesting time off as holiday, and how these requests must be approved in order for the leave to be taken.

 If you’ve not heard from an employee within the time frame specified in your policy, and they’re not on authorised leave, it’s appropriate for you to try to contact them.
 Try phoning and emailing, and if you fail to reach them within a few hours and you continue to be concerned, you can try to reach their emergency contact.